 When Does a Saw Blade Need Sharpening?

-It is well worth sharpening your blades, as you won’t need to replace them as frequently, which will save you money.
-Keeping your cutting tools sharp will improve your accuracy, speed, and the quality of your finish.
+It is almost always worth sharpening your blades.
+You won’t need to replace them as frequently, which keeps money in your pocket.
+Sharp tools also improve your accuracy, speed, and finish quality.

 Filing a Saw Blade With a Taper File

-Secure the blade in a vice.
-Hold the file with your dominant hand at the base and your other hand on the tip.
-Use two strokes in the gap between the teeth.
-This will ensure consistent results.
-Make sure you hold the file at the same angle as the saw teeth.
+Secure the blade in a vice to stop it from vibrating.
+Hold the file with your dominant hand at the handle and your other hand at the tip.
+Apply two even strokes in the gap between the teeth.
+Maintain the original angle of the teeth for consistent results.

 Pros